-Some occupiers are classified with having ‘basic protection’.
+Some occupiers are classified as having ‘basic protection’.
 This means their rights are slightly different to those of excluded occupiers.
 An occupier will have basic protection if they live in your home but they don’t share any living space with you or any other occupants.
-This also includes people living in university-owned students hall of residence.
+This also includes people living in university-owned students' halls of residence.

 You cannot evict an occupier with basic protection during the fixed term, unless there is a break clause in your agreement.
 However, you can apply to the court for a possession order after the end of the fixed term without giving them notice.
 You may also be able to apply during the fixed-term period if there is a clause in the agreement allowing you to.

 If the fixed term has expired, you will need to give the occupier a notice to quit, but there is no requirement to give a reason for it.
 The notice should:

 end on a day that their rent is due

 be for a minimum of 4 weeks or a month, depending on how often rent is paid

 contain certain legal information, such as that they should get advice if they are not sure of three legal rights

 A lodger can end the lodging agreement by giving you notice of their intentions to leave.
 They cannot do this during the fixed term of the agreement, unless there is a break clause.
 If they leave before the end of the fixed term they will still be liable to pay you rent for the whole of the term.

 In a periodic agreement, the amount of notice the lodger needs to give depends on the agreement (if there is one).
 If there is no specific agreement on this, then they must give you reasonable notice, which is usually at least four weeks (if they pay monthly) or one week (if they pay weekly).

 You and your lodger can end the agreement at any time if you both agree.